jsibo/summit-handson/README.md

-# summit-handson

-## Welcome to your hands-on API activity!
+# Summit Hands-on API activity

 ## Objectives
 - Create a REST endpoints that support all the basic HTTP methods: